Different Mental Disorders and Their Challenges

 - spirituality (not specific to religion, spirituality refers to personal values, beliefs, optimism, purpose, ethics, and inner peace)

 - self-regulation (a sense of self, mastery, worth, humor, creativity, physical health)

 Challenges of Internalizing Mental Disorders

-Some mental illnesses are considered to be internalizing disorders because the majority of their symptoms are projected inward against the person living with the mental illness (5 Types of Mental Illnesses).
+Some mental illnesses are considered to be internalizing disorders because the majority of their symptoms are projected inward against the person living with the mental illness.
 The different mental disorders in this category include such things as: